sleepingsaint/yolov3_onnx_tensorrt/README.md

 2. Build a TensorRT engine from the generated ONNX file and run inference on a sample image
     ```sh
-    python3 onnx_to_tensorrt.py -o <path to onnx model> -e <path to the engine file> -i <path to the input video file> -f <number of frames to run the script>
+    python3 onnx_to_tensorrt.py -o <path to onnx model> -e <path to the engine file> -i <path to the input video file> -f <number of frames to run the script> -s <path to save the result>
     ```

     ```sh
-    python3 onnx_to_tensorrt.py -o yolov3.onnx -e yolov3.trt -i test_video.mp4 -f 100
+    python3 onnx_to_tensorrt.py -o yolov3.onnx -e yolov3.trt -i test_video.mp4 -f 100 -s result.avi
     ```